sayglenn/edugalaxy/README.md

 1. Ensure that [Flutter](https://docs.flutter.dev/get-started/install) is properly installed on your device to be able to run this.
 Do ensure that all development tools are properly installed, including [Xcode](https://developer.apple.com/xcode/) and [CocoaPods](https://cocoapods.org/).
 2. Clone the repository onto your local device.
-3. In the project root folder, create a .env file and ...
+3. In the project root folder, create a .env file and input the given information to it.
 4. Run the below command to open a iPhone simulator on Xcode:

 ```
 $ open -a simulator
 ```

+5. Ensure you are using the iPhone 15 Pro Max as your simulator.
-5. To get the required Flutter dependencies, and then launch the project, run:
+6. To get the required Flutter dependencies, and then launch the project, run:

 ```
 $ flutter pub get
 $ flutter run
 ```

+7. Feel free to explore the project!